organix/uFork/docs/svg_drawing.md

 The **I/O Interface** is a requestor with the same interface as the [I/O Device](io_dev.md).
 It does not yet support cancellation.

+### Read Request

+When sent a request with input `#?`, it produces the next pointer event (mouse, pen, touch, etc.) from the drawing device.
+A pointer event is a three-tuple _x_,_y_,_b_ where _x_ and _y_ are `fixnum` coordinates and _b_ is the button state as a `fixnum` bitmask.
+The primary button occupies least-significant position.
+If multiple pointer events occur before a read request, the most-recent is returned.

+**WARNING:** It is an error to request a read whilst one is in progress.

+### Write Request

+When sent a request with input `fixnum`, it writes that character to the drawing device and produces `#?`.
+When sent a request with a nil-terminated pair-list of `fixnum`s, it writes each character in sequential order to the drawing device and produces `#?`.

+For example, `'X',5,21,3,'F','o','o','F',0,127,0,255,#nil`
+draws the text "Foo" filled with medium green starting at 5,21.

+**WARNING:** It is an error to request a write whilst one is in progress.

 ## Demonstration

 A demonstration using this device in available